Passport to English Logo

 1. The products, who were sold in five countries, are very popular.

-*The error in these sentences is that they need or don't need a comma.
+*The error in these sentences is that a comma is missing or is not needed.

 Next